Religion (RELS)

 Prerequisites: RELS 204 or consent of instructor.

-RELS 207 JEWISH-MUSLIM RELATIONS IN MODERN EUROPE AND THE MEDITERRANEAN (ALSO LISTED AS HIST 207) (4 credits)
+RELS 207 JEWISH-MUSLIM RELATIONS IN MODERN EUROPE AND THE MEDITERRANEAN (4 credits)

 (GLOBAL PLURALISM, VITAL PAST)